builtbydani/builtbydani/README.md

 # Hey, I’m Dani 💻✨
 Welcome to my github!

-I'm a non-binary dev building with JavaScript, Rust, Python, and pixels.
+I'm a dev building with JavaScript, Rust, Python, and pixels.
-I love learning, making fun and chaotic projects, and archiving retro games and consoles like a true tech witch.
+I love learning, making fun and chaotic projects, and archiving retro games and consoles.

 ---